 What is it?

-There are different forms of glucosamine including glucosamine sulfate, glucosamine hydrochloride, and N-acetyl-glucosamine.
-These different chemicals have some similarities; however, they may not have the same effects when taken as a dietary supplement.
-Most of the scientific research done on glucosamine has been done on glucosamine sulfate.
-The information on this page pertains to glucosamine sulfate.
-For information on the other forms of glucosamine, see the specific pages for each of them.
+There are different forms of glucosamine including glucosamine sulfate, glucosamine hydrochloride, and N-acetyl glucosamine.
+These different chemicals have some similarities, but they may not have the same effects when taken as a dietary supplement.
+Most of the scientific research on glucosamine has involved glucosamine sulfate.

 How effective is it?